Understanding these core concepts will help you build effective Plot Twists.

 Key Properties:

-Data Sync: When syncing from external systems, use Activity.source and Note.key for automatic upserts.
+Data Sync: When syncing from external systems, connectors use Link.sources and Note.key for automatic upserts.
 See Sync Strategies.

 title: "Fix bug #123",